RaidenH-UWT/TCSS342-Assignment-4-HashingWords/README.txt

 trying to do something that wouldn't work, it just took a bit of time to get it down and I don't think I could have taken a different approach to avoid that entirely.

+*There are also two easter eggs hidden in my program, one is only visible by looking in the code (or by doing a bit of math), the other can be discovered with a bit of trial and error :)